-Under Section 23(1) of the Moneylenders Act (Cap.
-188, 2010 Revised Edition), a court may (in the course of proceedings brought by a licensed moneylender for the recovery of a loan or enforcement of a contract for a loan or any guarantee or security given for a loan) re-open moneylending transactions where the rate of interest or late interest charged is deemed to be excessive and the transaction is unconscionable and substantially unfair.
-Section 23(4) of the Moneylenders Act extends the above-mentioned powers of the court to any proceedings for relief brought by a borrower, a surety or other person liable to repay a loan to a licensed moneylender, and Section 23(5) of the Moneylenders Act extends the same powers to the Official Assignee when determining whether the debt or liability claimed by a licensed moneylender against a borrower in his bankruptcy is proved, and its value.
+Under Section 37(1) of the Moneylenders Act, a court may (in the course of proceedings brought by a licensed moneylender for the recovery of a loan or enforcement of a contract for a loan or any guarantee or security given for a loan) re-open moneylending transactions where the rate of interest or late interest charged is deemed to be excessive and the transaction is unconscionable and substantially unfair.
+Section 37(4) of the Moneylenders Act extends the above-mentioned powers of the court to any proceedings for relief brought by a borrower, a surety or other person liable to repay a loan to a licensed moneylender, and Section 37(5) of the Moneylenders Act extends the same powers to the Official Assignee when determining whether the debt or liability claimed by a licensed moneylender against a borrower in his bankruptcy is proved, and its value.

-The Rules of Court further provide that (unless otherwise agreed between parties) a default rate of interest applies on judgment debts and costs at the (presently) civil interest rate of 5.33% per annum (as directed by the Chief Justice with effect from 1 April 2007).
+The Rules of Court 2021 further provide that a default rate of interest applies on judgment debts and costs at the interest rate of 5.33% per annum.

-Insofar as consumer protection is concerned, the Consumer Protection (Fair Trading) (Cancellation of Contracts) Regulations issued under the Consumer Protection (Fair Trading) Act (Cap.
-52A, 2009 Revised Edition) provides for the right of consumers to cancel certain regulated contracts (which generally refer to direct sales contracts, long-term holiday product contracts, time share or time share-related contracts) within prescribed cancellation periods of five days to up to six months in certain cases.
-The Consumer Protection (Fair Trading) Act also provides certain remedies to consumers in relation to unfair practices of suppliers in relation to a consumer transaction, and "lemon law" rights for the repair, replacement, refund or reduction in price of defective products sold to a consumer.
+Insofar as consumer protection is concerned, the Consumer Protection (Fair Trading) (Cancellation of Contracts) Regulations 2009 issued under the Consumer Protection (Fair Trading) Act 2003 provides for the right of consumers to cancel certain regulated contracts (which generally refer to direct sales contracts, long-term holiday product contracts, time share or time share-related contracts) within prescribed cancellation periods of five days to up to six months in certain cases.
+The Consumer Protection (Fair Trading) Act 2003 also provides certain remedies to consumers in relation to unfair practices of suppliers in relation to a consumer transaction, and "lemon law" rights for the repair, replacement, refund or reduction in price of defective products sold to a consumer.